 - shredded white sharp cheddar cheese

-- 2 cups of a good quality mayonnaise
+- 2 cups mayonnaise (homemade or a good quailty store bought)

 - 1 large head of iceberg lettuce, chopped

 - 1 medium Vidalia or red onion, diced